ZhaoqingLiu/Learning-Resources/README.md

 # learning_notes

-Gather all IT learning notes.
+A collection of learning resources about software engineering.